OxfamInternational/davos-widget/docs/01-background/objectives-of-the-widget.md

-# Objectives of the site
+# Objectives of the widget

 Below is a list of the core objectives of the site (in order), which all decisions should be based off of.